alteryx/featuretools/docs/source/ecosystem.rst

 .. _`Automated Feature Engineering in Python`: https://towardsdatascience.com/automated-feature-engineering-in-python-99baf11cc219

-`A Hands-On Guide to Automated Feature Engineering using eaturetools in Python`_
+`A Hands-On Guide to Automated Feature Engineering using featuretools in Python`_
 =================================================================================
 - A **in-depth** tutorial that works through using Featuretools and explains the importance of feature engineering.